mincrmatt12/pycommunicate/docs/tutorial/creatingone.rst

 * will serve up a todo-file
 * will allow adding and removing of entries to it

-As you can see, this will be very simple, but using other libraries might require lots of ajax processing.
+As you can see, this is very simple, but using other libraries might require lots of ajax processing.
 In pycommunicate, none of this is needed!